-MONSooN delivers supercomputing infrastructure to enable collaboration between NERC and Met Office scientists: a common computing platform, post-processing capability, fast data link and access to data archives.
+Monsoon2 delivers supercomputing infrastructure to enable collaboration between NERC and Met Office scientists.

-The aim of MONSooN (the Met Office and NERC Supercomputing Node) is to enable easier collaboration between scientists based at the Met Office and those funded by the Natural Environment Research Council (NERC), who are based in universities and research centres.
-It addresses two of the key objectives of the JWCRP - ensuring that the UK has access to internationally competitive tools for forecasting climate and its impacts, and enabling closer collaboration between NERC and the Met Office.
+The main aim of Monsoon2 is to enable easier collaboration between scientists based at the Met Office and those funded by the Natural Environment Research Council (NERC) who are based in universities and research centres.
+It provides a common computing platform, post-processing capability, fast data link and access to data archives.

 It also addresses two of the key objectives of the Joint Weather and Climate Research Programme (JWCRP):